-Ex-police chief on trial for role in Catalan secession bid
+Catalan ex-police chief on trial for role in secession bid

 The trial starting Monday in the National Court could inflame secessionist sentiment again in Catalonia after several weeks of calm in the northeastern region.
 It also comes as new Socialist Prime Minister Pedro Sánchez promises to try to resolve the regional conflict with political talks rather than legal actions.

-The state prosecution has asked for former Mossos police chief José Luis Trapero to be sentenced to 11 years on charges of rebellion for allegedly conniving with regional authorities in the failed secession push led by former Catalan regional President Carles Puigdemont and his deputy, Oriol Junqueras.
+The state prosecution has asked for former Mossos police chief Josep Lluís Trapero to be sentenced to 11 years on charges of rebellion for allegedly conniving with regional authorities in the failed secession push led by former Catalan regional President Carles Puigdemont and his deputy, Oriol Junqueras.

 Puigdemont, now a European Parliament member, fled Spain to Belgium following the push.
 Spain is seeking his extradition.
 Junqueras and eight other Catalan politicians and activists received prison sentences last October for their roles.

-Note: This story has been corrected to show that the name of the Catalan ex-regional police chief is Josep Lluís Trapero, not José Luis Trapero.